-- children are protected as staff take all necessary precautions to prevent the spread
+- children are protected as staff take all necessary precautions to prevent the spread of infection.

 Precautions were being taken to minimise the spread of infection through the implementation of Scottish Government COVID-19 guidance.
-For example, families were not routinely permitted into the building, wore face coverings and physically distanced when collecting children, enhanced cleaning was in place and doors were kept open to promote ventilation.
+For example, families were not routinely permitted into the building, wore face coverings, and physically distanced when collecting children and enhanced cleaning was in place.
 A risk assessment and policies and procedures were in place to ensure staff working practices in relation to Covid-19 were followed.
 These were reviewed and updated as needed.
 Staff participated in lateral flow testing and taking temperatures of adults in the service.
-There was a clear process for anyone presented with Covid-19 symptoms.
+There was a clear process for anyone who presented with Covid-19 symptoms.